Baba Hari Dass: Ram Dass – learning yoga

 In 1967 an ex-Harvard professor Richard Alpert (Ram Dass) travelled to India and was taken to Kainchi - Nainital region by Bhagavan Dass.
-At that time Baba Hari Dass was already an accomplished yoga teacher and had a large following.
-On his guru Neem Karoli Baba's recommendation, Ram Dass received teachings of Ashtanga: "Baba Hari Dass was my teacher.
+At that time Baba Hari Dass had been already an accomplished yoga teacher and had a large following.
+On his guru, Neem Karoli Baba's recommendation, Ram Dass received teachings of Ashtanga: "Baba Hari Dass was my teacher.
 I was taught by this man with a chalkboard in the most terse way possible".

 Baba Hari Dass trained Ram Dass in Rāja yoga: asana, pranayama, mantras, mudras, ahimsa (non-violence) and focused meditation.
 "Hari Dass Baba, who had been my sadhana tutor while I lived in Kainchi.
 Each morning around 11:30 Hari Dass Baba would come from Hanumangarh sixteen kilometers away to give me lessons in yoga."
 The aim of training and practices of yoga-sadhana was for Ram Dass to become an adept practitioner and teacher of the classical Yoga Sutras of Patanjali in the US and to increase interest in yoga and spirituality in general.
 Building a yoga center in India or the US and publishing yoga books authored by Baba Hari Dass were also discussed.

 That training of several months continued in a series of letters between Baba Hari Dass and Ram Dass in the period of 1967–1969.
 "He was training me to become an ascetic, although I never really became one."
-Ashtanga practices and observances were later included in the 1971 book Be Here Now and became a reference material for beginning yoga learners in the 1970s until Baba Hari Dass authored his comprehensive and detailed Ashtanga Yoga Primer (1977).
+Ashtanga practices and observances were later included in the 1971 book Be Here Now and became a reference material for beginning yoga learners until Baba Hari Dass authored his comprehensive and detailed Ashtanga Yoga Primer (1981).

 Some benefits of those learning experiences in India were long-lasting, "The aphasia has introduced silence into my conversation...I had training for this kind of thing when I was with Baba Hari Dass in India.
 I was mauna," or, "Silence brought me great energy of clarity.
 As Hari Dass wrote, 'Nothing is better than something.'"